scraptechguy/tvet/docs/CONCEPTS.md

 # Key concepts

-+ Here you can learn about how different segments of <a href="https://github.com/scraptechguy/twet">twet</a> work!
++ Here you can learn about different concepts <a href="https://github.com/scraptechguy/twet">twet</a> is built on!

 ### Table of contents